 We have continued to build upon our wireless footprint by developing a mobile content management system as we entered into relationships with several third party partners to produce, distribute, bill, and directly sell mobile content.
 To provision this new outlet, we produce several pieces of made-for-mobile video offerings.
-Domestically, we have a multi-year agreement with AT&T Wireless to provide exclusive content, including videos and ring tones.
+Domestically, we have an agreement with AT&T Wireless to provide exclusive content, including videos and ring tones.

-WWE.com net revenues were \$16.2 million, \$7.3 million, \$9.7 million and \$7.8 million, representing 3%, 3%, 2% and 2% of total net revenues in 2007, transition 2006, fiscal 2006 and fiscal 2005, respectively.
+WWE.com net revenues were \$16.3, \$16.2 million, \$7.3 million and \$9.7 million, representing 3%, 3%, 3% and 2% of total net revenues in 2008, 2007, transition 2006 and fiscal 2006, respectively.